 Push everything together into a ball.
-Flatten it and wrap it in cling film.
+Flatten it and wrap it in foil.
 Let it set in the refrigerator for 30 minutes.

 Preheat the oven to 185 °C.

-Roll out the dough between two sheets of baking paper into an even round dough about 2 to 3 millimeters thick.
+Roll out the dough between two sheets of baking paper to an even round dough of 2 to 3 millimeters thick.
 Place baking paper on the bottom of the pan.
-Pour the dough on top and press it well into the edges.
+Pour the dough on top and press well into the edges.
 Place baking paper over it.
-Pour in baking beads or dry beans.
+Pour baking beads or dry beans on top.
 Bake for 25-30 minutes in the oven at 185 °C. Lift the baking paper slightly and check.
-The dough should not be raw in the middle anymore.
+The dough should not be raw in the middle.

 Remove from the oven, lower the temperature to 150 °C.